 - I will also charge you for my time to open her up, inspect her and the shipping cost to send it back to you.

 - In other words, don’t waste my time or your money.
 I’m being 100% serious here.
 No jokes.
-Do not waste my time.
+Do not waste my time or your own.